 Next, we conducted a series of mediation analyses.
-Having already tested the association of violence with neural (a path) and behavioral (c path) indices of implicit bias, we examined the b path for the first mediation model: whether activation in each of the specified ROIs (n = 56) or amygdala-vmPFC connectivity (n = 51) were associated with behavioral implicit and explicit bias.
+Having already tested the association of violence with neural (a path) and behavioral (c path) indices of implicit bias, we examined the b path for the first mediation model: whether activation in each of the specified ROIs (n=56) or amygdala-vmPFC connectivity (n=51) were associated with behavioral implicit and explicit bias.
 After testing each of these paths, we used the mediation package in R (Tingley et al., 2014) to estimate the significance of indirect effects using a bootstrapping approach (10,000 iterations) that provides confidence intervals for indirect effects.

-Finally, we examined whether behavioral and neural measures of in-group bias mediated the association of childhood violence exposure with longitudinal psychopathology.
-Having already tested the association of violence with neural and behavioral indices of implicit and explicit bias (a paths), we examined the associations of violence with longitudinal internalizing and externalizing symptoms (n = 53; c path), and the associations of implicit and explicit bias with internalizing and externalizing symptoms (n = 53; b path).
-For models in which longitudinal internalizing symptoms was the dependent variable, we used zero-inflated negative binomial regression given a zero-inflated, right-skewed count distribution.
+Finally, we examined whether behavioral and neural measures of in-group bias mediated the association of child-hood violence exposure with longitudinal psychopathology.
+Having already tested the association of violence with neural and behavioral indices of implicit and explicit bias (a paths), we examined the associations of violence with longitudinal internalizing and externalizing symptoms (n=53; c path), and the associations of implicit and explicit bias with internalizing and externalizing symptoms (n=53; b path).
+For models in which longitudinal internalizing symptoms was represents a single observation.
+The shaded grey area and the curve along the outer edges represent a smoothed density curve showing the full distribution of the data.
+The black line in the middle of the shaded region is the mean and the white band above and below the black line signifies the 95% confidence interval the dependent variable, we used zero-inflated negative binomial regression given a zero-inflated, right-skewed count distribution.
 For models in which longitudinal externalizing symptoms and explicit bias were the dependent variables, we used negative binomial regression.
 For analyses utilizing negative binomial regression we report unstandardized betas accordingly.
 After testing each of these paths, we again estimated indirect effects using the protocol previously described.